 Author Elizabeth Day’s inspiring podcast ‘How To Fail With Elizabeth Day’ celebrates the things that haven’t quite gone right.
 Every week, she asks her interviewee what they learned from their failures and how to do it better next time, - and succeed.
 In her article for The Guardian, she shares, ‘I realised that the biggest, most transformative moments of my life came through crisis or failure’.
 Crucially, she survived.

 So, what can I learn from a mistake?

 The cringy, 'it feels like my career is over' kind of mishaps are often unforgettable.
 Yet, for most people their world didn’t actually end, it got better.

 ► Steer you down a career path you REALLY want to take.
-One of my great friends ‘invited 60 Financial Services big-wigs to a CPD event up in Liverpool, only to receive a phone call from one of the attendees telling me that the venue hadn’t a clue about the event and there was no booking.
+One of my great friends ‘invited 60 Financial Services big-wigs to a CPD event up in Liverpool, only to receive a call from an attendee telling me that the venue hadn’t a clue about the event and there was no booking.
 Yep - I hadn’t booked it.
-To be fair to me that season I ran over 140 events nationally, but that was a spectacular fail!
-It was then I realised, Events was not for me…’.
+To be fair that season I ran over 140 events nationally, but that was a spectacular fail!
+It was then I realised events were not for me…’.
 They have since built a successful and exciting career in HRIS with notable brands on their CV - and haven’t given CPD events a second thought.

 ► Alter your behaviour.
 ‘I wondered and commented on why a young lad was looking at a notice up really really close’ mused one of my contacts.
 ‘Unfortunately he had a very bad eye problem.
 I was mortified that I had commented and have learned that all disabilities may not be that obvious.
 I’m very considerate and helpful to all my customers'.
 Although naturally respectful, it reminded her that consideration towards others goes a long way.